Tools & resources

 When working with a young person through change, it is helpful for you and them to be aware that change is not a neat sequential cycle but instead, young people can move between different stages frequently and in no particular order.
 It’s also important to understand that there are many important ingredients that foster change, it is not a product of will power.

 Explaining this to them helps them to understand that change is influenced by several areas of their life.
-Doing this helps both you and the student work on promoting factors which are likely to encourage the desired change without placing ‘blame’ on the young person as an individual.
+Doing this helps both you and the student work on promoting factors that are likely to encourage the desired change without placing ‘blame’ on the young person as an individual.

 Underpinning all discussions about change should be the continued goal to reduce the harms of any drug and alcohol use as much as is possible for that individual.